devrajashwin/No-more-fighting-with-ads-in-YouTube-/README.md

 For example, if you watching a video with 1080P set as the default quality, but for the next video, you check **Quality for current video** showing 720P, this is normal.
 This happens because 720P might be the highest available quality in AV1 (while 1080P is only available in VP9).
 Meaning, between 1080P VP9 & 720P AV1, 720P AV1 will be chosen for playback.
 Similarly, between 1080P AVC1 & 720P VP9, 720P VP9 will be preferred.

-### This app always playback in 1080P on your 4K TV :(
+### Playback Limitation on 4K TVs

-- The main reason is 99% of streaming devices have very weak GPU, sufficient only to handle 4K playback and nothing more (most devices use chipsets from Amlogic or MediaTek).
-These devices render the UI at 1080P for all apps on 4K displays.
-This means everything displayed on a 4K TV, including the UI, is actually 1080P.
-If these devices rendered a real 4K UI, their performance would drop significantly.
+- This app only plays in 1080P on 4K TVs due to the weak GPUs found in most streaming devices, which can handle 4K video but render the UI at 1080P.
+As a result, everything displayed, including the UI, is at 1080P.

-- YouTube Origin determines the resolution based on the viewport.
-If the UI is rendered at 1080P on a 4K TV, the app will offer a maximum resolution of 1080P@30fps or 720P@30fps for playback.
-In contrast, the official YouTube app uses advanced techniques to detect the physical hardware capabilities of TVs (including their actual resolution, bypassing the viewport) to force 4K video playback even on a 1080P UI.
+- YouTube Origin determines playback resolution based on the UI resolution.
+If the UI is rendered at 1080P, the app can only offer a maximum of 1080P@30fps or 720P@30fps.
+In contrast, the official YouTube app can detect the TV's actual resolution and force 4K playback, even with a 1080P UI.

-- YouTube Origin, however, simply plays videos based on the available UI resolution.
-I have attempted to force the viewport to support 4K playback, but my code is not reliable in many cases.
-Therefore, I decided to stick to the native UI viewport for easier maintenance.
-In the future, when 100% of streaming devices support 4K UI, this issue will resolve itself, so I won’t spend time on it.
+- I’ve tried to enable 4K playback by forcing the viewport, but it’s not consistently reliable.
+For now, I’ll stick to the native UI for easier maintenance.
+This issue should resolve itself once all streaming devices support 4K UI.

 Currently, only a few streaming devices support a real 4K UI, and most of these use Realtek chipsets (e.g., RTD1315C, RTD1325) with Mali-G57 capable of handling 4K UI.
 YouTube Origin supports 4K@30fps on these Realtek-based devices.